 There are of course other aspects of a round that plays a major role in the bullet’s performance when it comes to punching through materials, but for a discussion using computer-generated data, momentum is a good indicator.

 And of course, more momentum is not always needed and a decision shouldn’t be made based on what has the higher momentum.

-We generated all of the data below, utilizing the bullets mass, in grains, and the velocity of the round at a given yard marker.
-We have graphed this data below (Graph 10).
+We generated all of the data below, utilizing the mass of the bullet, in grains, and the velocity of the round at a given yard marker.
+Below is the graphed data.